 Redfern was named the head women’s lacrosse coach at Lehigh on June 23, 2008.
-Prior to that, she served as the associate head coach of the program.
-During that time, she helped lead the Mountain Hawks to a pair of Patriot League Tournament appearances and helped mentor 13 All-Patriot League selections, three consecutive Rookie of the Year honorees and a pair of Patriot League Scholar-Athlete of the Year award winners.
+Prior to that she served as the Associate Head Coach of the program.
+During that time, she helped lead the Mountain Hawks to a pair of Patriot League Tournament appearances, and helped to mentor 13 All-Patriot League selections, three consecutive Rookie of the Year honorees and a pair of Patriot League Scholar Athlete of the Year award winners.

-In 2008, Redfern brought on assistant coach Kelley Putnam (who is currently associate head coach at Lehigh).
-The two went on to mentor a program record eight All-Patriot League selections, including freshman Kelly Draper who earned the program’s fourth consecutive Patriot League Rookie of the Year Award - a first for all programs among all sports in Patriot League history.
-Redfern was also instrumental in the development of Dykstra who was named Patriot League Offensive Player of the Year, First Team All-Region and was selected to the final tryout for the United States Women’s Developmental Team.
+In 2008, Redfern brought on assistant coach Kelley Putnam.
+The two went onto mentor a program record eight All-Patriot League selections, including freshman Kelly Draper who earned the program’s fourth consecutive Patriot League Rookie of the Year Award – a first for all programs in all sports in Patriot League history.
+Redfern also was instrumental in the development of Lauren Dykstra who was named Patriot League Offensive Player of the Year, First-Team All-Region, and was selected to the final tryout for the United States Women’s Developmental Team.

 Redfern has enjoyed a very successful career in coaching, which includes a previous stint at Lafayette College where she garnered Patriot League Coach of the Year honors in 2000 after leading the Leopards to the league title.
-Redfern also served as an assistant in both the field hockey and lacrosse programs at Lafayette for 10 years before assuming the head coaching position.
-In four seasons as head lacrosse coach (including her time at Lafayette), Redfern has recorded double-digits in victories each season, winning Patriot League Coach of the Year three times.
-Her overall career record now stands at an impressive 46-21 (.687).
+Redfern also served as an assistant in both the field hockey and lacrosse programs at Lafayette for ten years before assuming the head coaching position.

 During her playing days, Redfern was a two time Division III All-American at Ursinus College and earned the MVP award of the 1986 NCAA Tournament as she helped lead the Bears to a national championship.
 Following her collegiate playing experience, Redfern was a member of the US National Lacrosse Team from 1987-1993, and capped off her international play as a member of the winning United States World Cup Team in 1993, in Edinburgh Scotland.